wiwnopgm/boltz-finetune/README.md

 If you're interested in retraining the model, see our [training instructions](docs/training.md).

+### Specialized Training Pipelines

+We also provide dedicated training pipelines for specialized tasks:

+1. **RNA Structure Prediction**
+   - Utilizes our RNA MSA Module for optimized RNA feature extraction
+   - Specialized data processing for RNA structures using `rna_process.py`
+   - Custom training configurations optimized for RNA folding

+2. **Protein-Ligand Complex Fine-tuning**
+   - End-to-end fine-tuning framework for protein-ligand interaction prediction
+   - Robust pre-processing with automatic molecule error fixing
+   - Integration with state-of-the-art docking tools
+   - Solution ranked 5th in anti-viral ligand pose prediction challenge

+For more details, see the specialized READMEs in the `boltz/stanford-rna` and `boltz_diffdock_pipeline` directories.

 ## Contributing

 We welcome external contributions and are eager to engage with the community.
 Connect with us on our [Slack channel](https://join.slack.com/t/boltz-community/shared_invite/zt-2zj7e077b-D1R9S3JVOolhv_NaMELgjQ) to discuss advancements, share insights, and foster collaboration around Boltz-1.